Inside (2023 film): Plot

 Nemo discovers a hidden passage in a closet that leads to a room containing the Schiele self-portrait and a collation of The Marriage of Heaven and Hell.
 Desperate, Nemo eats fish from the art collector's aquarium and dog food, eventually suffering from tooth decay and intermittent hallucinations.
 While removing bolts from the skylight, he falls to the ground and breaks his leg.
 He constructs a splint, but his health and sanity continue to deteriorate along with the apartment.
 Over time, he studies the apartment's art, creates his own artwork, and makes intricate drawings on the walls.

 Nemo sets off a smoke alarm in an attempt to get help, flooding the penthouse in the process but attracting no outside attention.
 He leaves the art collector a note written on the walls, reiterating the story from his childhood and apologising for breaking into and destroying his home, but stating that it may have been necessary as "there is no creation without destruction".
 Nemo concludes the apology by saying that he has saved three pieces of art.

-The film ends with a still view of the enormous scaffolding and the now-open skylight.
-A shadow can be seen through the skylight, implying that Nemo finally escaped.
+Chanting, Nemo makes one last attempt to escape.
+The film ends with the skylight sconce falling to the floor, and then a still view of the enormous scaffolding and the now-open skylight.
+A shadow can be seen flickering in the skylight.